The Dude at 20: fascinating facts about the legendary film The Big Lebowski

 Julianne Moore's accent is not an accent

-Actress Julianne Moore plays Maude, the wife of the millionaire Jeffrey Lebowski — the actual target of the kidnapping and extortion attempt — and when she first read the script, Moore loved the language.
+Actress Julianne Moore plays Maude, the daughter of the millionaire Jeffrey Lebowski — the actual target of the kidnapping and extortion attempt — and when she first read the script, Moore loved the language.
 Next she had to define a distinct voice for Maude, who creates "vaginal" art.
 "The first time I did it, Ethan said to me, 'I love that boarding-school accent you do.'
 I told him it wasn't an accent, it was an affectation," remembered Moore.
 "And that was the character, to me."
 Her character eventually became pregnant with a "little Lebowski."

 Jeff Bridges had a key question before shooting each scene